Katherine Tingley: Career

+War.
+On that same site, she designed a beautiful memorial archway at the entrance to the property to honor those who had died for Cuban independence.

 Personal life

 In 1888 she married Philo B. Tingley, inventor, and lived at Point Loma, California.

 Legacy

 After her death, her successors transferred the society to Covina, California and then to Pasadena, where it currently exists.